 For those who love to plan ahead, now is the time to start thinking about your spring garden.
-Our Advanced Sale started today, which made me (gleefully) start thinking about what I am going to do in my garden this spring.
+The temperatures are starting to drop, which makes me (gleefully) start thinking about what I am going to do in my garden this spring.
 My garden is a new space for me and has plenty of beautiful Daylilies, Peonies, Astilbe, Hosta, and other perennials that were graciously planted by the resident before me.
 This spring, I want to make the garden my own and try as many different varieties of plants as possible.

 We have had amazing luck with the Hardy Hibiscus in the test gardens at American Meadows, as you can see in my blog “Adopting the pace of nature: her secret is patience.”
 The size and beauty of the Hibiscus’ blooms are so breath-taking, I know that I will be planting at least one in my own garden.
 To learn more about Hibiscus, read our article “Hardy Hibiscus.”